top of page

 Robert Ryerson

-The 2026 ISPRS Toronto Congress Legacy Project Those of us involved in the fields in which the ISPRS operates know that our science underpins much of the world’s economic and environmental activities.
+Those of us involved in the fields in which the ISPRS operates know that our science underpins much of the world’s economic and environmental activities.
 However, all too often the rest of the world does not know how important our science and technology truly is.
-Why this is the case is easily explained: most of us in the field lack experience in selling the value of what we do to policy makers in language that they understand.
+Why this is the case is easily explained: many of us in the field lack experience in selling the value of what we do to policy makers in language that they understand.
 Our Legacy Project will provide the information those in our field need to better promote our field, be it to governments, industry or academe.
-In Canada we have been fortunate to have leaders in our field who have convinced our governments and industry of the benefits of investments in geomatics – especially in difficult economic times.
+In the countries and regions which our participants serve we have been fortunate to have leaders in our field who have convinced our governments and industry of the benefits of investments in geomatics – especially in difficult economic times.
 We will share our experience and call on the knowledge and experience of the rest of the world in how they too have successfully promoted our field.
 We will bring this information together as our Post-Congress Legacy Project to show decision makers world-wide the importance of what we do.
 The information and materials aimed at these decision makers and policy makers will be provided in easily understood non-technical language.
 They will show how geospatial information can be (and is being) used in economic development, planning, sustainable resource management, resource exploration and the like.
 It is planned to have this information freely accessible on the web.

 Session Chairs: